isaacramiez00/Urban-vs-Suburban/README.md

 # conclusion

 In conclusion, there is no significant difference between urban homes and suburban homes for a house hack.
-We also found that the most common types of property for both communities are 3 bedroom single family homes.
-The average purchase price for each home are above $500,000.
+We also found that the most common types of property for both living areas are 3 bedroom single family homes.
+The average purchase price for each home are above $550,000.

-The average initial investment for both communities are on average $50,000.
+The average initial investment for both communities are on average above $50,000.

-The average cashflow for a suburban home are $250/month The average cashlow for an urban home are $0 (Still a great things, you are not paying your mortgage.
-Essentially living for free!).
+The average cashflow for a suburban home is $-14/month, Which means you would still pay $14 to for your living situation.
+The average cashlow for an urban home is $250/month.

-The average Net Worth Return On Investment for both communties is at least 100% (impact the deal has on your networth
+The average Net Worth Return On Investment for both communties is at slightly above 100% (impact the deal has on your networth).

 #### In the Future
-For future research, I'd like to explore which property types each house cash flows

-For the future I plan to work with a real estate agent and use this house hacking deal analysis to run calculations on whether this house is a good investment for a house hack.
+In the future, I would like to answer if single family homes cash flow the most compare to the rest of property types.

+I would also like to explore more in depth what the minumum purchase,rent, and initial investment would be to break even on house hack.

+Lastly, explore which relationship has the stongest correlation of monthly cash flow.

 # Reference
 Curelop, Craig.
 The House Hacking Strategy: How to Use Your Home to Achieve Financial Freedom.
 BiggerPockets Publishing, 2019.